-We have spent a lot of time over the last twelve months helping both employers and payroll staff to understand how to calculate holiday entitlement, particularly with those who are starting or leaving their employment.
+We spend a lot of time helping both employers and payroll staff understand how to calculate holiday entitlement, particularly with those who are starting or leaving their employment.
 We thought that other employers may benefit from this guidance, so below is how to do it correctly.

 Holiday, or annual leave, first became regulated in 1998 with the introduction of the Working Time Regulations.
 That allowed workers to have 20 days holiday each year, which included the bank holiday proportion of 8 days.
 In 2007 the Working Time Regulations were amended to add the 8 bank holidays onto the 20 days, giving everyone 5.6 weeks statutory holiday each year.
 Therefore, when calculating holiday entitlement when someone leaves or joins an organisation, the calculation must be made on the basis of 5.6 weeks (or 28 days for a full time member of staff).
 Many employers and some payroll staff are still not aware of this and are calculating holiday entitlement for full time staff on the basis of the 20 days because they do not believe it is necessary to include the bank holidays.
 Whilst most payroll staff are including a proportion of bank holidays for part time staff, which is correct, they are not always doing the same for full time staff.

 Where organisations do not recognise bank holidays, such as in the retail or hospitality sectors, full time staff simply add those days to their entitlement to take at a more suitable time of the year.
 Therefore when calculating holiday upon leaving or joining, it is even more important to include the bank holiday element into the calculation so that every member of staff has their holiday calculated on the basis of 5.6 weeks holiday.
 Where staff are part-time, their holiday should be calculated on their pro rata element, which must enable them to also take the equivalent of 5.6 weeks holiday per year.